bruceferguson3/Alcove/readme.md

 ### Front-End
 We employed a combination of React-Bootstrap and custom-built components and styling in order to best support the concepts outlined in our [wireframes](https://www.figma.com/file/oPlN0A0VpoUCKzjDIoo33W/Alcove?node-id=0%3A1).
 We managed routes and user flow with React-Router.
 ### Back-End
+We used MongoDB because it is easy to scale with a flexible schema.
+MongoDB allows for “projection”, which returns only important parts of the stored document and makes it simple to cover several functionalities of the application without recreating documents or separating data into smaller documents.
+Utilizing MongoDB’s “text-relevancy meta-score,” we were able to provide search functionality in relation to the description of an item and return results that are closely aligned with the user's search criteria.
 ### Deployment
 We created two single-container Docker images (i.e., front-end and back-end) and deployed on AWS Elastic Beanstalk.
 ### APIs